eutampieri/xenorchestra/README.md

 # Xen-Orchestra (Community Edition) Installer

-Xen-Orchestra (Community Edition) allows you to administer Citrix XenServer and XCP-ng as well as backup any VM's running on these systems.
+Xen-Orchestra (Community Edition) allows you to administer Citrix Hypervisor (aka XenServer) and XCP-ng as well as backup any VM's running on these systems.

+## System Requirements

+* 2 vCPU recommended
+* 3 GiB of RAM (build dependency)
+* 10 GiB disk space minimum recommended

+## Assumptions

+* We assume you have a Virtual or physical server running a currently supported Ubuntu or Debian server installation with internet connectivity.
+* You've read this community and understand what installation entails and does on your soon to be XOCE server
-The single line installation script allows you to go from a bare-minimal installation of [Ubuntu](https://ubuntu.com/download/server) or [Debian (Server)](https://www.debian.org/distrib/netinst) to fully operational XOCE server.
-Run the following steps from a root shell.
+* The single line installation script allows you to go from a bare-minimal installation of [Ubuntu](https://ubuntu.com/download/server) or [Debian (Server)](https://www.debian.org/distrib/netinst) to fully operational XOCE server.

+## Installation

+Run the following steps from a root shell on your **Ubuntu or Debian** host.

     curl https://raw.githubusercontent.com/Jarli01/xenorchestra_installer/master/xo_install.sh | sudo bash
     <password>

 The default username and password are applied, admin@admin.net and admin for the password

 If you don't want NFS capabilities run ```sudo apt-get remove nfs-common```.

 * Do not use LAMP